Penalty clause vs liquidated damages

 The buyer failed to pay the first instalment.
 The seller terminated and claimed 20% of the total price, as per the agreement.
 The buyer argued the 20% was a penalty clause, because the amount was not relative or reasonably foreseeable.

-The courts decided the clause was commercially acceptable, and it was not a penalty clause.
+The courts considered multiple factors and decided the clause was commercially acceptable, and it was not a penalty clause.

 The case demonstrates the courts increasing willingness to consider commercial issues.
 The new approach means:

 Courts don’t simply look at the words in the contract.
-Naming a clause “liquidated damages clause” does not mean the courts will decide it is a “liquidated damages clause”, if it has the characteristics of a penalty clause.
+Naming a clause “liquidated damages clause” does not mean the courts will decide it is a “liquidated damages clause”.
 We draft for you to reduce risks.